ParaHoxozoa

+ParaHoxozoa (or Parahoxozoa) is a clade of animals that consists of Bilateria, Placozoa, and Cnidaria.

 Phylogeny

+The relationship of Parahoxozoa to the two other animal lineages Ctenophora and Porifera is debated.
+Some phylogenomic studies have presented evidence supporting Ctenophora as the sister to Parahoxozoa and Porifera as the sister group to the rest of animals (e.g.).
+Other studies have presented evidence supporting Porifera as the sister to Parahoxozoa and Ctenophora as the sister group to the rest of animals (e.g.), finding that nervous systems either evolved independently in ctenophores and parahoxozoans, or were secondarily lost in poriferans.
+If ctenophores are taken to have diverged first, Eumetazoa is sometimes used as a synonym for ParaHoxozoa.

-The tree below, which is congruent with the vast majority of these phylogenomic studies, conveys this uncertainty with a polytomy.
+The cladogram, which is congruent with the vast majority of these phylogenomic studies, conveys this uncertainty with a soft polytomy.

 ParaHoxozoa or Parahoxozoa

-Though "ParaHox" genes are usually referred to in CamelCase and the original paper that named the clade used "ParaHoxozoa", the single initial cap format "Parahoxozoa" has become more common in the literature as CamelCase is not standard in zoological nomenclature.
+"ParaHox" genes are usually referred to in CamelCase and the original paper that named the clade used "ParaHoxozoa"; the single initial capital format "Parahoxozoa" has also come to be used in the literature.

 Characteristics

 Parahoxozoa was defined by the presence of several gene (sub)classes (HNF, CUT, PROS, ZF, CERS, K50, S50-PRD), as well as Hox/ParaHox-ANTP from which the name of this clade originated.
 It was later proposed and contested that a gene of the same class (ANTP) as the Hox/ParaHox, the NK gene and the Cdx Parahox gene, is also present in Porifera, the sponges.
 Regardless of whether a ParaHox gene is ever definitively identified, Parahoxozoa, as originally defined, is monophyletic and therefore continues to be used as such.